sawfiz/Battleship/README.md

   - Popup to ask user to deploy fleet
   - Popup to alert user to start playing game
   - Popup when game over

+  Credits:
+  - Background image, found from Google search, appears to be link to a YouTube channel, I do not have the source link
+  - SVG for ship, copied from https://github.com/fortypercenttitanium/battleship